Rammsauer/greenwashing/README.md

 Jack sees, through the window, Tyler, at the curb, throwing his briefcase into the back of a shiny, red CONVERTIBLE.
+Tyler leaps over the door into the driver's seat and PEELS
 </pre>